damian-burke/damian-burke.github.com/README.md

-vikramtiwari.github.io
+damian-burke.github.io
 ======================

-Github repo for Vikram Tiwari's Website
+Github repo for Damian Burke's Website

 ## How to get your own?
 1. Fork the repo